bitindi/docs/content/docs/users/ecosystem.md

    interact with Smart contracts deployed on Bitindi chain.

 ### DeFi
- - [Bitindi Swap](https://swap.bitindi.com) is the Pancakeswap v1 based DEX for Bitindi chain tokens.
+ - [Bitindi Swap](https://dex.bitindi.org) is the Pancakeswap v1 based DEX for Bitindi chain tokens.

  ### Staking
- - [Bitindi Staking](https://stake.bitindi.com) is the Validator platform for staking on Bitindi Chain.
+ - [Bitindi Staking](https://staking.bitindi.org) is the Validator platform for staking on Bitindi Chain.

   ### Bridge
- - [Bitindi Bridge](https://bridge.bitindi.com) is the Ethereum/Binance Chain bridge for native bitindi chain assets.
+ - [Bitindi Bridge](https://bridge.bitindi.org) is the Ethereum/Binance Chain bridge for native Bitindi chain assets.

 ### NFTs
  - [Marketplace](#) is the first Bitindi chain native NFT marketplace.